tcatm/l3roamd/README.md

 # l3roamd

-l3roamd, pronunced *ɛl θriː ɹoʊm diː*, is supposed to become a core part of future layer 3 mesh networks.
+l3roamd, pronunced *ɛl θriː ɹoʊm diː*, is a core part of layer 3 mesh networks.
 At first it will be built to work with [babeld](https://github.com/jech/babeld).

-l3roamd will be doing quite a few things:
+integrating tightly with mac80211 and netlink, l3roamd will be doing the following things:

- - manage a lot of host routes
- - integrate tightly with the mac80211 layer for monitor the presence of clients
+ - monitor the presence of clients
- - manage a distributed database in tandem with all l3roamd nodes within the mesh [DB]
+ - allow network-wide search for IP-addresses
  - manage distribution of prefixes across the mesh (for router advertisements) [RA]
- - proxy neighbour discovery across the mesh
  - monitor babeld for duplicate host routes that this node also announces

 Ideally, I'd like to split this up into multiple daemons communicating using standardized protocols:

+## Managing clients

+l3roamd will directly monitor a set of interfaces for clients.
+On the mac80211/fdb layer it will monitor clients and act whenever a new client appears (query the database or create an entry) or when a client disappears.
+In case of a disappearing client a node removes all host routes for that client.
+It does not yet forget about them completely in case the client re-appears later.
+The routes presence in the routing table is controlled by the presence of the client (subject to some timeout).
+The routes presence in the database is subject to the timeout of the IPs lifetime (as was announced by the RA).
+In worst case two nodes may have to switch routes fast and repeatably due to a client having bad connectivity to either node.
+The whole cycle should be
+These nodes may not be connected directly.

 ## [DB] Distributed Database

-The database could become its own daemon.
-It's basically a key-value database that can answer a single question:

-*Does anyone know a client with this $MAC and if so, what IPs did it use and who has served this client recently?*
+*Does anyone know a client with this $MAC and if so, what IPs did it use?*

-This information does not need to be present on all nodes (though that's probably the naïve approach we'll take first).
-It just needs to be reasonable certain that a node noticing a client previously unknown to it can figure out whether that client has been known by some other node within the last, say, 15 minutes or so.
-In fact, it may suffice to share a client's information with just the nodes that are sending data to the client.
-This timeout depends primarily on the lifecycle of host routes within l3roamd.

-The most important outcome of querying the database is actually:
-Notify any node that thinks it serves client to let go of it and instruct it to release all host routes.
-Taking over those routes is a welcome side effect as it improves roaming.
-In the worst case neighbour discovery will be able to re-establish these routes, though.
+This information is available by querying a special node-client-IP that is calculated based on any given clients mac address.
+This address is assigned to the loopback-interface of the node serving the client.

+Using this address, a node can be notified to drop one of its local clients, release all host routes and send an info packet to the requesting node.
+The node requesting this drop will parse the info-packet, extract the IP-addresses used by this client and immediately adjust the corresponding routes.

 ### Data stored about clients

  - MAC
- - a set of nodes that have served this client before
  - a set of IPs
  - (optional) a set of multicast groups

-This dataset needs some timeouts and so on.

-### Set of routeable client prefixes

-A secondary usage of the database will probably be managing a set of prefixes used within the mesh.
-There will be some set of prefixes clients may use.
-This set may change at runtime depending on which prefixes may be used within the network. l3roamd needs to track these.

-## [RA] Router Advertisements
+## [RA] Router Advertisements and Prefix Management

+*THIS PART IS NOT IMPLEMENTED YET AND LIKELY WILL NEVER BE INSIDE L3ROAMD* Instead this should be implemented in a separate daemon called prefixd.

 Any node should be able to announce a prefix (a /64) to be used by clients.
 This must be announced both within l3roamd and as a default route with a source prefix (set to the announced prefix!)